-Matlab programming is very useful tool for engineers or mathematicians to calculate or solve very complex mathematical problems.
-In this programming language, you can use the general coding charactheristics such as ‘if-else’.
-In this article we will explain how to use ‘if-else’ in Matlab.
+Matlab® programming is a very useful tool for engineers or mathematicians to calculate or solve very complex mathematical problems.
+In this programming language, you can use general coding characteristics such as ‘if-else’.
+In this article, we will explain how to use ‘if-else’ in Matlab®.

-We want to explain the if-else in Matlab with a very basic example as above.
-If you want mucg more complex examples and explanations about if-else in Matlab, inform as about it at comments below.
+We want to explain the if-else in Matlab® with a very basic example as above.
+If you want much more complex examples and explanations about if-else in Matlab®, inform us about it in the comments below.

-We have created a ‘for’ loop and a vector as shown by red arrow.
-In each step of this for loop in Matlab, the elements of this vector will be assesed by if-else codes inside the ‘for’ loop.
-On every loop ‘a’ will have different values.
-According to these values, a will be displayed according to it’s sitauation.
+We have created a ‘for’ loop and a vector.
+In each step of this for loop in Matlab®, the elements of this vector will be assessed by if-else codes inside the ‘for’ loop.
+On every loop, ‘a’ will have different values.
+According to these values, a will be displayed according to its situation.

-‘Else’ means, the other conditions except for above conditions in ‘if’ and ‘elseif’.
-For this example, else meand the number of ‘a’ is between 0 and 10.
+‘Else’ means, the other conditions except for the above conditions in ‘if’ and ‘elseif’.
+For this example, else means the number of ‘a’ is between 0 and 10.

-As you can see at the orange box above, the all the numbers in the loop vector are displayed according to their condition inside the ‘if-else’ code in Matlab.
+As you can see above, all the numbers in the loop vector are displayed according to their condition inside the ‘if-else’ code in Matlab®.

 So the logic of ‘if-else’ is like that in Matlab® programming.